-Wood gives a lot of depth and texture to a neutral room.
+Wood gives a lot of warm undertones, depth, and a textural element to a neutral room.
 It’s a good idea to incorporate as many wood elements as possible.
-This can be furnishings, wood beams, a wood tray, a lamp base or even a piece of driftwood.
+This can be with pieces of furniture, wood beams, a wood tray, a lamp base, or even a piece of driftwood.

-Wood can also be incorporated as part of the room’s architecture, like a wood mantle or wood floors.
-Don’t worry if they are not all the same wood tone, a mix can help add even more warmth the a room.
+Wood can also be incorporated with architectural detail like a wood mantle or wood floors.
+Don’t worry if they are not all the same wood tone, a mix can help add even more warmth to a room.

 2. Use Many Different Textures

-You can add texture in a room with drapery, rugs, pillows, throw blankets and baskets (just to name a few).
+You can add plenty of texture to a room with drapes, rugs, pillows, throw blankets, and baskets (just to name a few).
 A room with a limited neutral color palette needs warmth from lots of texture, even if the textures are also neutral.

-These are limitless ways to add texture to a neutral room, but here’s a short list of ideas: sea grass baskets or rugs, wicker baskets, bamboo blinds, all fabrics especially those that have dimension to them, natural fiber rugs, knitted pouf balls and tapestry wall hangings.
+There are limitless ways to add interesting textures to a neutral room, but here’s a short list of ideas: seagrass baskets or rugs, wicker baskets, bamboo blinds, all fabrics especially those that have dimension to them, natural fiber rugs, knitted pouf balls and tapestry wall hangings.

 3. Use Neutral Patterns

-When you think pattern, most people think color but there many neutral patterns.
-A few of the easiest places to add neutral patterns are through rugs, pillows and drapes.
-You can also add neutral pattern with window shades and upholstered furniture.
-Think tone-on-tone or it can be two shades of one neutral color.
+When you think of pattern, most people think of colorful accents but there are many patterns with a neutral scheme that can add visual interest.
+A few of the easiest places to add neutral patterns are through rugs, throw pillows and drapes.
+You can also add a neutral pattern with window shades and upholstered furniture.
+Think tone-on-tone or it can be various shades of one neutral color.

 - Embroidered palm pillow from Target

-- Cutwork diamond curtain from Pottery Barn Teen (this site often has great deals on drapery)
+- Tufted curtain from Pottery Barn Teen (this site often has great deals on drapery)